Bat Masterson: Royal Gorge Railroad War

 Santa Fe Railroad officials had wired Sheriff Bat Masterson asking him to recruit men to battle the forces of the Denver & Rio Grande Western Railroad, which were contesting the right-of-way through the Royal Gorge near Pueblo, Colorado.
 As a sheriff in Kansas, Masterson had no authority in Colorado, but this did not prevent him from enlisting a large company of men.
 Among Masterson's recruits were such noted gunmen as Ben Thompson, "Mysterious Dave" Mather, John Joshua Webb, and possibly Doc Holliday.
-The end of Masterson's involvement came on June 12, 1879, when he surrendered a roundhouse his men were holding at Cañon City, Colorado.
+The end of Masterson's involvement came on June 12, 1879, when he surrendered a roundhouse his men were holding at Pueblo, Colorado.
 The "war" between the railroads was finally settled out of court.
 Masterson's Colorado activities did not go over well with the voters of Ford County, Kansas.
 On November 4, 1879, a bartender named George T. Hinkel defeated Masterson in his re-election bid for sheriff by a vote of 404 to 268.